myared/ember-101/docs/comments.md

 # Show comments on a blog post

-Let's get comments to show up on a blog post by adding to our `app/templates/blog-post.hbs`:
+Now let's get comments to show up on a blog post by adding to our `app/templates/blog-post.hbs`:

 ```handlebars
 <article>